With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

-Hookpad really shines as a pre-production tool for more advanced songwriters and producers.
+Hookpad shines as a pre-production tool for more advanced songwriters and producers.
 The ability to quickly write a chord progression, melody, and arrangement with just a few clicks makes this a no-brainer.

 Another significant aspect of Hookpad is your ability to save all arrangements and sketches into your Hookpad account.
-If you’re like me, you have tons of DAW sessions on your computer that are filled with half-baked ideas.
+If you’re like me, you have tons of DAW sessions on your computer filled with half-baked ideas.
 Using Hookpad as cloud storage frees up space on your hard drive and keeps only serious DAW sessions in your project folders.